LACAC-YLee/adopt-civic-art/README.md

 # adopt-civic-art

-This project grew out of the idea of Boston's Adopt-a-Hydrant application, except here we're adapting it to let the public adopt responsibility for checking in on a piece of civic art.
-Specifically, civic art that is owned and maintained by the LA County Arts Commission but is too spread out across the County's >4,000 square miles for the commission to efficiently manage.
+This project was inspired by City of Boston's Adopt-a-Hydrant application (an Esri Adopta app) where residents could "adopt" a fire hydrant and commit to shoveling the snow in front of the hydrant for the Fire Department to gain access after snowfalls.
+Instead of fire hydrants, we're adapting the model to spark civic engagement with County owned civic artworks and monitor easy-to-recognize damage like graffiti, vandalism, and guano.
+Adopters will be asked to submit monthly photos documenting the condition of their adopted artwork.

-The basic function of this app is to allow the public to submit photos and a basic damage report for a County-owned piece of civic art.
+The demonstration project/product will be launched with ten civic artworks spread out across five supervisorial districts.

 # history

-This project idea was proposed through a monthly gathering of local civic tech/data/government people, [Data + Donuts](http://datadonuts.la).
-The idea was then pitched at Hack For LA's 2/7/17 hack night and quickly attracted a group of interested individuals.
+This project idea was initially pitched during a monthly gathering of local civic tech/data/government people, [Data + Donuts](http://datadonuts.la).
+The idea was formally pitched at Hack For LA's 2/7/17 civic hack night and quickly attracted a group of interested individuals.

 Since then, members have created a user survey and conducted user interviews.
 We'll define a set of required features from the results and then we'll create a couple different app mockups for comparison.
+Slack channel contains detailed weekly notes and design and development artifacts.

 # specs

 We chose to start with a web app.
 Using a tool like PhoneGap, we'll have the possibility of compiling to mobile later on.
-We will need some sort of data storage/database solution.
+We will need viable short-term data storage/database solution.

 # needs

-We'll take anyone interested in joining, but we could really use additional members with skills in project management, graphic design, front end development, and backend development.
+We'll take anyone interested in joining, but we could really use additional members with skills in project management, graphic design, front- and back-end development.

 [Phonegap experimentation](https://github.com/oumsofiane1/adoptartpiece)